 We hope this guide gave you some starting ideas on how to make an online course with bespoke or legacy content.
 If you want to try out creating and delivering engaging content with an all-in-one online course creation tool, give Coassemble a try!
 It’s free to try our platform and we're pretty sure you'll like what you see 😉

 You might also like

-Your audience matters more than any aspect of your training process!
-How often do you consider them when designing your learning content?
-Discover how our online course creation tool can help you engage your team in the platforms they use most in our latest blog post! #setknowledgefree
+Your audience matters more than any aspect of your training process.
+But how often do you consider them when designing your learning content?
+Discover how Coassemble can help you engage your team in the platforms they use most!

 Want to create your own online courses but aren't sure how to make them engaging?
 Our team have three proven methods to help you understand how to build interactive content that your learners will love!